-Email: rocio@technandciviclife.org

-Twitter: @rocioehc1
+Email: rocio@techandciviclife.org Twitter: @rocioehc1

 Dylan Lynch is a Training Associate at the Center for Tech and Civic Life.
-He helps develop and deliver training courses that advance the tech and communication skills of election officials.
+He helps develop and deliver courses that advance the tech and communication skills of election officials.
 Prior to joining CTCL, Dylan worked for the National Conference of State Legislatures (NCSL) as an elections policy specialist.
 Dylan earned his Master of Public Administration, focusing on public policy, from Drake University.

-Email: dylan@techandciviclife.org

-Twitter: @election_nerd
+Email: dylan@techandciviclife.org Twitter: @election_nerd

-Josh Simon Goldman is a Program Manager at the Center for Tech and Civic Life.
+Josh Simon Goldman is a Senior Program Manager at the Center for Tech and Civic Life.
 He helps build, implement, and assess trainings that support election officials who want to learn about new ways to engage the public and keep up with changing technology.
 Prior to joining CTCL, Josh worked with organizations including Interfaith Youth Core, the largest civic interfaith institution in the United States, in a variety of training and operations roles.

-Email: josh@techandciviclife.org

-Twitter: @HiThereltsJosh
+Email: Josh@techandciviclife.org Twitter: @HiThereItsJosh

 Sarah Mohan is the Project Manager for Media and Outreach at the Harford County Board of Elections.
 She has been working in elections for nearly six years with a focus in social media for the last four.
 As a millennial, her propensity for witty quips that are 280 characters or less runs much deeper than that.
 You could say it was what she was born to do, basically with a QWERTY keyboard in her hand.
-For the last few years, this Social Media Guru has been published in election articles and given presentations around the country on effective social media strategies to her peers.
-Her goal is to engage the younger demographic in the election world with a modern approach of clever puns, opinion polls and a perfectly placed hashtag.
-Don't miss a chance at a GIF battle with this gal!
-Follow Sarah at @HarfordVotes, she follows back!

-Email: scmohan@harfordcountymd.gov

-Twitter: @HarfordVotes
+Email: scmohan@harfordcountymd.gov Twitter: @HarfordVotes